 Let’s describe what this function is doing in sentence form, with a context of evaluating vendor proposals: If Vendor 1’s cost is lower than Vendor 2’s cost, enter “YES” into the cell, if Vendor 1 is not lower than Vendor 2, then if the number of DC’s the new vendor carries is greater than 2, enter “HIGH” into the cell, otherwise enter “LOW” into the cell.
 This tells me either to select Vendor 1, or to evaluate several other dependencies to make a final decision.

 This level of specificity is not normal in everyday speech, but is absolutely critical in procurement.
 If you have a vendor proposing an agreement, a full evaluation of the value proposition can’t be based on just one variable.
 Practicing this and other logic functions in Excel and other tools is an excellent way to hone your ability to evaluate complex procurement problems.

-For more information on how SafeSourcing can assist you in exploring your procurement solutions for your business efforts, or on our Risk Free trial program, please contact a SafeSourcing Customer Service Representative.
-We have an entire team ready to assist you today.
+For more information on how SafeSourcing can assist your team with this process or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
+We have an entire customer services team waiting to assist you today.